Monty/IMDb_xref/README.md

 If you like those shows, save them to your favorites.
 It will enable some advanced features we'll cover later.

-Then select `Find all shows listing a person as a cast or crew member`.
+Then select `Find all shows listing a person as a principal cast or crew member`.
 Enter **`Elizabeth Debicki`**.
 It will find 17 titles listing Elizabeth Debicki as: actress.

 ![Debicki as actress](docs/Screenshots/Debicki.png?raw=true)